PRP IN GENEVA

-PRP is a natural, autologous treatment that involves injecting plasma (the liquid part of blood) with platelet growth factors.
+PRP is a natural, autologous treatment that consists of injecting plasma (the liquid part of the blood) enriched with platelet growth factors.
 This product is obtained by centrifuging the patient's blood.
-The aim of the treatment is tissue regeneration.
+The goal of the treatment is tissue regeneration.

 Contents